NV Energy’s Renewable Generations Program: Solar Power and Storage

 Energy Storage Sizing

-In order for NV Energy to approve a solar powered storage system, the power capacity ratio of solar to storage must be a minimum of 0.35.
-And, as stated above, the storage system needs to be at least 75 percent charged by renewable energy.
+For NV Energy to approve a solar-powered storage system, the power capacity solar-to-storage ratio must be at least 0.35.
+As stated above, the backup storage system needs enough renewable energy to charge at least 75 percent of the system.